What's new in Azure Virtual Desktop?

-Windows Virtual Desktop updates on a regular basis.
+Azure Virtual Desktop updates regularly.
 This article is where you'll find out about:

 - The latest updates

 This article is updated monthly.
 Make sure to check back here often to keep up with new updates.